Lewis Lehrman: New York gubernatorial campaign

 I've put this issue to the voters.
 I'm not putting it to the legislators.
 Who rules New York State, 211 legislators or 18 million free people?
 That's the question.
 Who rules the government of the State of New York?
 Is it owned and operated by the politicians and the bureaucrats, or is it owned for the purpose of benefiting the 18 million people who live here?
 That's the issue.

-Running on the lines of the Republican and Conservative Parties, Lehrman was defeated by then-Lieutenant Governor Mario Cuomo, 51–48%, far less than expected.
+Running on the lines of the Republican and Conservative Parties, Lehrman was defeated by then-Lieutenant Governor Mario Cuomo, 51–47%, by far less a margin than was expected.
 Cuomo ran on the lines of the Democratic and Liberal Parties, after defeating New York City Mayor Edward I. Koch in the Democratic Party primary election.
 Lehrman won the Republican nomination in a primary against attorney Paul J. Curran after several other Republican candidates dropped out of the race.
 Political scientists Peter W. Colby and John K. White noted a sharp upstate-downstate split in the race, with Cuomo carrying a 575,000-vote advantage in New York City.
-"Lehrman carried the rest of the state by 400,000 votes" and won "fifty-two of the fifty-seven upstate counties."

 E. J. McMahon, who covered the race as a journalist, opined:

 The debates between the two gubernatorial candidates were sharp exchanges on issues involving the state's economic and crime problems.
 The public encounters of Mario M. Cuomo and Lewis E. Lehrman in the closing weeks of the 1982 gubernatorial campaign produced a substantive, often lively, at times intense, but consistently civil exchange of ideas.

 The New York Times reported after the New York Post debate at the beginning of October, "Lieut.
 Gov. Mario M. Cuomo and Lewis E. Lehrman argued without significant interruptions for 50 minutes yesterday in their first debate of the New York gubernatorial campaign.
 What were to have been two-minute opening statements stretched to 25 minutes as the two—intense but seemingly not angry—alternated ripostes and kept their own informal time limits.
-At one point, Mr. Cuomo gestured to the four panelists and said, 'Maybe we should let them play.'"
+At one point, Mr. Cuomo gestured to the four panelists and said, 'Maybe we should let them play.